 Raman was equally delighted.
 "Excellent news," he said, smiling at the visitor and then he was lost in thought.
-"But look here, Krishnan," he said turning to the young man, "if this Compton Effect is true of X-rays, it must be true of light too."
+"But .... look here, Krishnan," he said turning to the young man, "if this Compton Effect is true of X-rays, it must be true of light too."

 A few years earlier, A.H.Compton had shown that the nature of X-rays changes when passed through matter.
 The change was dependent on the kind of matter.
+This effect was called the change was dependent on the kind of matter.
 This effect was called the 'Compton Effect.'